Tales from the Dark Multiverse: "Flashpoint"

-When Barry Allen attempts to restore his powers in order to undo the Flashpoint timeline, he dies in the process and Eobard Thawne - the Reverse Flash - takes his place and begins to reshape the world as he desires.
+When Barry Allen attempts to restore his powers to undo the Flashpoint timeline, he dies in the process and Eobard Thawne takes his place and begins to reshape the world as he desires.
 After he blackmails the President to grant him authority by killing Aquaman to end the war, Thawne is nearly defeated by 'Superman', only for Superman to be killed by Batman so that Thawne may someday bring Bruce back to life.
 When Wonder Woman reappears with the New Gods of Apokolips as her gods, Thawne runs back in time to save the Waynes as a deal with Thomas, and then turns his attention to trying to reconstruct reality to make himself the hero.

 "Crisis on Infinite Earths"

-After the Anti-Monitor’s defeat, it was the Justice League who were forever trapped fighting in Ragnarok.
-The Justice Society/All-Star Squadron came in to rescue the team but were outmatched by Surtur.
-Alan Scott then sacrificed himself by becoming the pawn of Surtur known as the Dread Lantern, leading Surtur to other worlds in exchange for his promise that he will always spare Earth.
+After the Anti-Monitor’s defeat, the Justice League are trapped fighting in Ragnarök.
+The Justice Society and All-Star Squadron come in to rescue the team, but are outmatched by Surtur.
+Alan Scott sacrifices himself by becoming the pawn of Surtur known as the Dread Lantern, leading Surtur to other worlds in exchange for sparing Earth.